Avery Dennison: Divisions

 In February 2022, it was announced Avery Dennison had acquired the Frick, Switzerland-based company, TexTrace, a technology developer specializing in custom-made woven and knitted RFID products that can be sewn onto or inserted into garments.
 In March 2022, Avery Dennison announced it had acquired the linerless label technology developed by the UK company, Catchpoint Ltd. The purchase covers Catchpoint's patents and brand.

 The company also operates Avery Dennison Medical, which provides products such as wearable sensors, barrier films, wound dressings and a variety of tapes and securement products for the healthcare industry.
 Results for Vancive Medical Technologies are reported in Other specialty converting businesses.
 Vancive Medical Technologies products are sold to medical products and device manufacturers.

+Early in 2023, Avery Dennison announced an investment in Circ for textile-to-textile recycling.
+In addition, the company acquired Thermopatch, a specialist in labeling, embellishments, and transfers for the sports, industrial laundry, workwear and hospitality industries, as well as Lion Brothers, a designer and manufacturer of apparel brand embellishments.
+In November 2023, Avery Dennison acquired Silver Crystal Group, a company that makes customized jerseys and apparel for sport organizations.